 - Using parchment paper is a hit or miss because you don't get the intense heat from the hot pan directly it tends to 'sweat' the chips so it sits in it's own moisture and doesn't crisp up

-- You must watch the oven like a hawk, when these babies burn – they burn fast.
+- You must watch the oven like a hawk, when these babies burn - they burn FAST.

-Frying the Chips
+Frying the Lotus Root Chips

 - Evenly cooks the chips, regardless of uneven texture

 - Cooks more quickly.
 3 minutes to cook when deep fried, 10 mins to cook when baked